Overview of Ghorepani Poonhill Trek

 Cost of Ghorepani Poonhill Trek

-Ghorepani Poonhill Trek costs $290 to $395 per person.
-You need a minimum of 2 pax in a group; if you are a single traveller, the cost would be slightly higher.
+Ghorepani Poonhill Trek costs $290 to $385 per person.
+You need a minimum of 2 pax in a group; if you are a single traveler, the cost would be slightly higher.

-- If you need a full board package from arrival to departure as a Kathmandu to Kathmandu service, the cost would be $395 per person, and a minimum of two pax in a group is needed.
+- If you need a full board package from arrival to departure as a Kathmandu-to-Kathmandu service, the cost would be $385 per person, and a minimum of two pax are required in a group.
 It includes airport pick-up and drop-off, 2-night hotels in Kathmandu and Pokhara, Kathmandu-to-Pokhara and return transportation by tourist bus, needed permits, and one professional guide.

-- If you want a porter, the cost is an extra $115; everything and his expenses are included.
+- If you want a porter, the cost is an extra $120; everything of his expenses is included.

 It is a short and sweet trek with a panoramic mountain view that is budget-friendly.
 We provide excellent services.
 Which package would you prefer?
 Feel free.